DannyBen/bootstrap/README.md

 curl -Ls get.dannyb.co/bootstrap | bash
 ```

-Make sure that `curl`, `wget` and `git` are installed.

-It is also recommended to ensure the package manager database is up to date,
+It is recommended to ensure the package manager database is up to date,
 and reboot if necessary.

 ```bash